 The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
 The member's benefits plan determines coverage.
 Some plans exclude coverage for services or supplies that we consider medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.

-Aetna considers occlusal adjustment to be part of and inclusive to restorative, prosthodontic and endodontic services.
+We consider occlusal adjustment to be part of and inclusive to restorative, prosthodontic and endodontic services.
 Occlusal adjustment is appropriate during any phase of periodontal therapy, except in the case of acute conditions.
-Occlusal adjustment (limited and/or complete) is considered to be therapeutic for the treatment of etiologic factors of occlusal trauma to enable patients to maintain a comfortable and functional dentition when supported by diagnostics and other documentation.
-Aetna does not consider occlusal adjustment the sole treatment modality for the management or prevention of temporomandibular disorders (TMD).
+Occlusal adjustment (limited and/or complete) is considered to be therapeutic for the treatment of etiologic factors of occlusal trauma to enable patients to maintain a comfortable and functional dentition.
+Aetna does not consider occlusal adjustment the sole treatment modality for the management or prevention of a temporomandibular disorder (TMD).

 The rationale for doing an occlusal adjustment can be grouped into the following categories:

 - Establishment of an optimal occlusal pattern prior to extensive restorative procedures

 Complete (full-mouth) occlusal adjustments are performed to achieve functional relationships and improve masticatory efficiency.
 It may be necessary to perform odontoplasty to occlusal surfaces of numerous teeth to establish or maintain occlusal harmony.
 Treatment is directed toward the elimination or minimization of excessive force or stress placed on the teeth and/or tooth.